PaddlePaddle/docs/docs/dev_guides/api_contributing_guides/api_docs_guidelines_cn.md

         Args:
-            x (Tensor): the input tensor, it's data type should be float32, float64, int32, int64. y (Tensor): the input tensor, it's data type should be float32, float64, int32, int64. name (str, optional): Name for the operation (optional, default is None).
-For more information, please refer to :ref:`api_guide_Name`.
+            x (Tensor): the input tensor, it's data type should be float32, float64, int32, int64. y (Tensor): the input tensor, it's data type should be float32, float64, int32, int64. name (str, optional): For details, please refer to :ref:`api_guide_Name`.
+Generally, no setting is required.
+Default: None.

         Returns:
             N-D Tensor.
 A location into which the result is stored.
 It’s dimension equals with $x$.